drewdeponte/git-ps-book/src/tool/hooks.md

 gh auth login
 ```

-Once you have setup the hook as described above and installed the GitHub CLI
+Once you have set up the hook as described above and installed the GitHub CLI
 and authenticated with it to GitHub.
 You should be all set.
 When you run the
 `request-review` it should use the hook to create a pull request of the patch.